Jen-uis/Jen-uis/README.md

-- 👋 Hi I am Jen, a passionate BA/BS/CS learner, also accounting instructor
+- 👋 Hi I am Nathaniel, a passionate BA/BS/CS learner, also accounting instructor
 - 👀 I’m a current MS in Business Analytics student
 - 🌱 I’m learning data science tech
 - 💞️ I want to learn more about coding!